Australians usually get life insurance when starting a family.

 How much does it cost to raise children in Australia?

+Life insurance generally pays out your family if you die but it also pays out for a variety of circumstances, such as an injury.
 There are several types of cover you might like to consider for your growing family:

 - Death cover.
 Term life insurance provides a lump sum benefit if you die or are diagnosed with a terminal illness.
 This ensures that your death doesn't place a huge financial burden on your family, giving them the freedom to grieve and continue living their lives without having to worry about money.